-Whenever we read news of business and our banks providing finance to industry – especially the SME’s – we tend to believe they are doing everything they can to support business in helping to rebuild Great Britain PLC.
+Whenever there’s news of banks providing finance to businesses – especially to SMEs, we’d like to believe they are doing everything they can to support businesses and help rebuild Britain.

 But are they?
-Do they support small and medium enterprises struggle out of the great recession we have just been through.
-I’m not sure they do.
-It causes me concern when we have government ministers accusing banks such as RBS of causing business harm by removing or rescheduling debts, working against the best interests of their customers.
+Do they support small and medium enterprises struggling from the recent recession?
+It causes concern when we have government ministers accusing banks such as RBS of causing businesses harm by removing or rescheduling debts, working against the best interests of their customers.

-According to a recent survey by Experian, over a third of the 600 respondents used the bank of “Home & Family” to fund their business.
-Borrowing is so hard to acquire.
-So SME directors are using their own homes to mortgage and invest in their business.
-Another regular source is the personal credit card or dipping into savings to support their business.
+According to a recent survey by Experian, over a third of the 600 respondents used the bank of “Home & Family” to fund their businesses.
+It’s so hard to borrow money that SME directors are using their own homes to mortgage and invest in their business.
+Another regular source is personal credit cards or dipping into their savings.

-- 65% of directors have drawn funds direct from the family bank account
+- 65% of directors have drawn funds directly from the family bank account.

-The research shows directors have become more resourceful when applying themselves to their finance needs.
-However, the use of personal funds should be done only after careful consideration.
+The research shows directors have become more resourceful when applying themselves to their financial needs.
+However, the use of personal funds should only be done after careful consideration.
 Pouring money into an enterprise may not always be the answer.
 If there is an underlying problem within the business that has not been identified and addressed, this may simply be “throwing good money after bad”.
-So using personal resources would not help the business and may leave the director vulnerable also.
-As well as the business failing the director may end up with serious financial problems – which also means more creditors go unpaid.
+So, using personal finances would not help the business and may leave the director personally liable for the debts.
+As well as the business failing, the director may end up with serious financial problems – which also means more creditors could go unpaid.